Leapwork Customer Success Story

-“Every time I had to make something work with Selenium, I had to Google it,” Prachi said.
+“Every time I had to make something work with Selenium, I had to Google it,” Sakar said.

-With Selenium, the codebase was a constant burden of maintenance work.
-During each sprint for each project, Prachi had to rebuild all Selenium scripts from scratch because the application under test had changed too much since the scripts were first developed.
+With code-based Selenium, maintenance had become a major burden.
+During each sprint for each project, Sakar had to rebuild all Selenium scripts from scratch because the application under test had changed too much since the scripts were first developed.

-Using the LEAPWORK Automation Platform and with the help of LEAPWORK’s online tutorials, in less than a month, Prachi had built her first reusable automated test case for testing the company’s client-facing web applications.
-Whenever she needed technical support to clear a roadblock, she consulted with LEAPWORK’s Customer Success Team, available on-demand.
+Using the Leapwork Automation Platform and with the help of Leapwork’s online tutorials, in less than a month, Sakar had built her first reusable automated test case for testing the company’s client-facing web applications.
+Whenever she needed technical support to clear a roadblock, she consulted with Leapwork’s Customer Success Team, available on-demand.

-“LEAPWORK’s technical support is the best I’ve ever experienced.
-Their experts really are experts,” Prachi said.
+“Leapwork’s technical support is the best I’ve ever experienced.
+Their experts really are experts,” Sakar said.

 In three months, she had fully automated her entire regression suite.
-“What would have taken me two years with Selenium, took me three months with LEAPWORK.
-It’s quite an achievement,” Prachi said.
+“What would have taken me two years with Selenium, took me three months with Leapwork.
+It’s quite an achievement,” Sakar said.

-“I can now test more than one project at once, and I have more time for exploratory testing,” Prachi said.
+“I can now test more than one project at once, and I have more time for exploratory testing,” Sakar said.

 The team at JF Hillebrand has plans for extending the scope of their automation.
 Within the next two years, they will automate the testing of more projects, including testing the integration of 15 systems.